Kirsten van de Ven: Other activities

 Since September 2017, she is working for the Royal Dutch Football Association (KNVB) as a manager responsible to help develop the women's and girls football in the Netherlands.

 Personal life

-While playing College soccer in the United States, she graduated in Psychology.
-Later she also completed a Master's degree in Labour and Organizational psychology at the Tilburg University.
+While playing college soccer in the United States, Kirsten graduated in Psychology.
+Later she also completed a master's degree in Labour and Organizational Psychology at the Tilburg University.

+She is not related to Tottenham Hotspur defender Micky van de Ven.